JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 ---

-Remember that **you'll need Android Studio 4.1 Canary 8** (Canary 9 does not seem to support Compose) to use Jetpack Compose.
+Remember that **you'll need Android Studio 4.2 Canary 1** to use Jetpack Compose.

 You might be interested in other posts I wrote about Jetpack Compose, like: